 The University is committed to maintaining and strengthening an educational, working and living environment where students, faculty, staff, visitors, and applicants for admission or employment are free from sex discrimination of any kind.
 Sexual Misconduct, a form of sex discrimination, is antithetical to the standards and ideals of the University.
-The University will take appropriate action in an effort to eliminate Sexual Misconduct from occurring, prevent its recurrence, and address its effects by conducting educational programs, including ongoing prevention and awareness campaigns, designed to promote awareness, reduce risk, and prevent Sexual Misconduct.
+The University will take appropriate action in an effort to eliminate Sexual Misconduct from occurring and prevent its recurrence, including, but not limited to, taking immediate and appropriate corrective action when a violation occurs which impacts an individual's employment.
+Likewise, the University will address its effects by conducting educational programs, including ongoing prevention and awareness campaigns, designed to promote awareness, reduce risk, and prevent Sexual Misconduct.

-Consent as defined under the Sexual Misconduct Policy
+Consent as Defined Under the Sexual Misconduct Policy